KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 title: About me
 ---

 My name is Diep Giang Thuy Khuong and I am a Vietnamese who's pursuing a Master’s degree at Sejong University, South Korea.
-I am passionate about AI development and application and am working as a Graduate Research Assistant in the Human-Computer Interaction lab.
+I am passionate about AI development and application.
+I am currently working as a Graduate Research Assistant in the Human-Computer Interaction lab.
 My research focuses on Vision-based Deep Reinforcement Learning for Drone Obstacle Avoidance.

 My life motto is: "You only fail when you stop trying”